 Soil: Devonian Slate

-Vinification Method: Grapes are hand harvested, and left as whole bunches.
+Vinification Method: Grapes are hand-harvested, and left as whole bunches.
 The bunches are foot stomped and ferment semi-carbonically for about one week.
 The wine is then pressed to oak barrels to finish fermentation on the full lees.
-The wine is not stirred and no battonage is performed and it is bottled, unfined, unfiltered, and with zero addition of sulfur.
-The wine ends up a light red color due to the small amount of skin contact on the pinot gris combined with the red color from the pinot noir.
+The wine is not stirred and no batonnage is performed and it is bottled, unfined, unfiltered, and with zero addition of sulfur.
+The wine ends up a light red color due to the small amount of skin contact on the Pinot Gris combined with the red color from the Pinot Noir.

 Pet-nat Weiss — Back to the top